mckib2/phantominator/README.rst

 Python package for easy generation of numerical phantoms.
 I often need a simple image to try something out on.
 In MATLAB, I would use the `phantom` command to quickly get something to work with.
-In Python, it's not quite so easy, so I made this package that's quick to install and use so there's as little friction as possible.
+In Python, it's not always quite so easy, so I made this package that's quick to install and use so there's as little friction as possible.
 There are other implementations of Shepp-Logan available from other projects, but they are usually not as easy to install or include other